 - Or just visiting regularly to lend an ear

-If your friend is facing substantial medical bills and vehicle repair costs, you might consider getting together with your community to assist with costs.
+If your friend is facing substantial medical bills and vehicle repair costs, you might consider getting together with your community to assist with their sudden expenses.
 That could mean starting a GoFundMe or another fundraising campaign, such as a bake sale or t-shirt sale, to help their family.

 In addition, if the person was not at fault for their accident and they live in a fault state like Georgia, they may be entitled to compensation for accident costs.
 You might be able to help them start the insurance claim process or contact a car accident lawyer.

-There’s nothing you can say to make up for the grief of losing a loved one in a car accident.
-It’s especially hard if they were in the accident and survived when their loved one did not.
+There’s nothing you can say to ease the grief of losing a loved one in a car accident.
+It’s especially hard for someone who survived the accident when their loved one did not.